camit001/Python-In-30-Days/Day_26_Python_web/26_Python_web.md

     app.run(debug=True, host='0.0.0.0', port=port)
 ```

 Now, we added the about route in the above code.
-How about if we want to render an HTML file instead of string?
+What if we want to render an HTML file instead of string?
 It is possible to render HTML file using the function *render_template*.
-Let us create a folder called templates and create home.html and about.html in the project directory.
+Let us create a folder called templates and create home.html and about.html in the project directoryy.
 Let us also import the *render_template* function from flask.

 ### Creating templates